 Kidding aside, it’s not hard to see why Earth Hour fizzled.
 Ultimately, it was an overly grandiose gesture of insufficiently clear purpose.
 And so it met with widespread, stony indifference, as it deserved to.

-Speaking of grandiose gestures, not long after Earth Hour came and went unnoticed, an article from the New Yorker appeared in my news feed, under the rather ominous headline The Fate of the Earth, after a series of articles written in 1982 by Jonathan Schell for the same magazine.
+Speaking of grandiose gestures, sometime after Earth Hour came and went unnoticed, an article from the New Yorker appeared in my news feed, under the rather ominous headline The Fate of the Earth, after a series of articles written in 1982 by Jonathan Schell for the same magazine.
 The piece is the transcription of a speech given by Elizabeth Kolbert, staff writer for the New York Times, on the occasion of the second annual Jonathan Schell Memorial Lecture.

 It’s more of a sermon, really, than a lecture, earnest, didactic yet sincere, elegiac in tone, a mix of angst and entreaty.
 The gist of which was this: We humans, as masters of the planet, have the moral responsibility to use our vast powers wisely.
 Please do so.
 The closing line captures the essence of the ethos: